active-group/active-saml/README.md

 ```

 #### Identity Provider

-Your service may want to talk to multiple SAML Identity-Providers.
+Your service may want to talk to multiple SAML identity providers.
 Each configuration is a map with the following keys:

 - `:idp-label` (String): The label of the login button.
 Defaults to `""`.
-- `:idp-sso-service` (String): The endpoint of the IdPs Single Sign On service.
+- `:idp-sso-service` (String): The endpoint of the IdP's Single Sign On service.
   Defaults to `""`.
-- `:idp-slo-service` (String): The endpoint of the IdPs Single Log Out service.
+- `:idp-slo-service` (String): The endpoint of the IdP's Single Log Out service.
   Defaults to `""`.
-- `:idp-cert-file` (String): Path to the certificate file the IdP needed for
+- `:idp-cert-file` (String): Path to the certificate file the IdP needs for
     validation.
 Defaults to `""`.
-- `:idp-check-ssl` (Boolean): Check encryption/signature on IDP responses.
+- `:idp-check-ssl` (Boolean): Check encryption/signature on IdP responses.
   Defaults to `false`.

 #### Service

-Your service must define the following values in it's configuration:
+Your service must define the following values in its configuration:
 - `:service-public-key-file` (String): Path to the public key file used for the
   SAML communication.
 Defaults to `""`.
 - `:service-private-key-file` (String): Path to the private key file used for